Red Detachment of Women (ballet): Act VI

+In literature

+The revolutionary ballet is a motif around which develops Jiang Yun's novella, The Red Detachment of Women.
+From Jiang Yun's story, the French author Maël Renouard borrows the name of a fictional character, Tang Meiyu, in his Peking Opera Reform.

 In popular culture

 Images of dancers performing The Red Detachment of Women appear as a theme in the work of visual artists Hung Liu, who grew up in Changchun China but settled in Oakland California.
 The French film The Chinese in Paris has a six minute long "play-within-a-play", that hybridizes the ballet The Red Detachment of Women with the French opera Carmen, calling the production "Carmeng".
+The second act of the opera Nixon in China by American composer John Adams takes place in part at a performance of The Red Detachment of Women.

+Other influence

+The Red Detachment of Women Memorial Park in Qionghai was developed in 1998.
+The park includes revolutionary-themed sculpture, a museum, coconut groves, and live performances.